100 Phenomenal Poetry Prompts To Inspire Your Writing

 - If you speak a second language, try writing a poem in that language instead.

 - Write using a different medium.
 If you usually type your poems on a computer, use pen and paper instead.
-Or try writing on a whiteboard, in coloured market on a huge piece of paper, using scrabble tiles, in chalk on your garden path, or on a typewriter.
+Or try writing on a whiteboard, in coloured marker on a huge piece of paper, using scrabble tiles, in chalk on your garden path, or on a typewriter.

 - Write a poem with nouns which start with the letter of your first name.